Plato’s Five Regimes: Understanding The Classical Forms of Government as Presented By Plato

 Aristocracy (and Monarchy)

-Today we may think of an aristocracy of being somewhat oligarchical or hereditary, where an aristocrat is posh, has a rich dad, got a small loan, has a really well-managed portfolio, and even got a job on special orders from the King… but that is all more like Oligarchy (a lower-form).
+As said above, today we may think of an aristocracy of being somewhat oligarchical or hereditary, where an aristocrat is posh, has a rich dad, got a small loan, has a really well-managed portfolio, and even got a job on special orders from the King… but that style of hereditary wealth based aristocracy is all more like Oligarchy (a lower-form).

 Aristocracy more describes rule by the impossibly wise, what Plato called a philosopher king(s).
 Aristocracy, roughly speaking, means “highest”.
 The highest of classes upholds the highest of ideals like justice, wisdom, moderation, and temperance.
 It is like a technocracy (fact and intelligence based) mixed with a kritarchy (moral and wisdom based), it knows animal lower-order pleasure seeking virtues, but it is not guided by them.

 Plato considers Monarchy and Aristocracy “essentially the same”, Aristotle being more realist separates these types by the very empirical question “how many people rule”.

 Here we focus on building the ideal state as a metaphor, so there is not much difference in quality between how a philosopher king or philosopher kings would rule.
 The highest forms are absolute, so anyone tuned in enough will hear the same message, and anyone wise enough will make the right judgements.